Vadakkuvalliyur

-Vadakkuvalliyur is a panchayat town in Tirunelveli district in the Indian state of Tamil Nadu.
+Vadakkuvalliyur is a Town in Tirunelveli district in the Indian state of Tamil Nadu.

 Demographics

 As of 2001 India census, Vadakkuvalliyur had a population of 24,020.
 Males constitute 49% of the population and females 51%.
 Vadakkuvalliyur has an average literacy rate of 77%, higher than the national average of 59.5%: male literacy is 82%, and female literacy is 73%.
 In Vadakkuvalliyur, 11% of the population is under 6 years of age.